5733d9e2be6485d52ffa08870cabdee0/sandbox/use-cases/ansible-tower-integration/README.md

      }'
 ```

-If everything goes well, once each of these requests is successfully received by OpenBridge, a new job instance of type `Demo Job Template` should
+If everything goes well, once each of these requests is successfully received by SmartEvents, a new job instance of type `Demo Job Template` should
 appear in the Jobs page of Ansible Tower dashboard.
 Verify by opening the page first and then sending new events.